-The contest will feature 4-weight Winston rods and equipment.
-This will force casters to master their technique to get the most out of the rod and line: especially in the distance portion.
+The contest will feature 4-weight rods and equipment.
+This forces casters to control their technique to get the most out of the rod and line: especially in the distance portion.
 Achieving a 100 ft. cast will be more difficult, but several casters will cast the fly to that distance.

 Great Gear for Top Scores